commschamp/cc_tutorial/README.md

 - [howto7](../../tree/master/howtos/howto7) - Alternating values in synchronization framing prefix.
 - [howto8](../../tree/master/howtos/howto8) - Optional fields in message framing.
 - [howto9](../../tree/master/howtos/howto9) - Frame with checksum of the header.
+- [howto10](../../tree/master/howtos/howto10) - Dealing with "Read split is disallowed by at least one of the inner layers" static assertion.

 `